Tag: Tom Brake

 The below Parliamentary question was asked by Tom Brake on 2016-09-14.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, which UK officials were present at discussions on the peace process in Syria between the US and Russia.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what discussions he has had with his US counterpart on recent discussions on the peace process in Syria between Russia and the US.

 Mr Tobias Ellwood